maupilia/SRT/sphinx/Problems/problem-identification.rst

 ``> antennaTrack``

 Wait 10 seconds.
 If the errors disappear, you can proceed to the observations.
+Please, set first the minor servo setup as indicated before.

 If the errors persist: